ajrgodfrey/WriteR/Windows/readme.md

 `pyinstaller PackageFiles\Python\WriteR.pyw` is all I used.
 No other pyinstaller commands matter given the first file has a `pyw` extension, except perhaps making a single file version by adding the `--onefile` switch.

 N.B.
 I'm not all that excited by the speed that these executables load.
-I also seem to have different load times from these versions and the installed version built using hte following workflow.
+I also seem to have different load times from these versions and the installed version built using the following workflow.